wolf-adam-eily/rnaseq_for_model_plant/README.md

 bamfiles		optional vector of file paths to read alignment files for each sample.
 If provided, make sure to sort properly
 			(e.g., in the same order as samples).
-Default NULL. pData			optional data.frame with rows corresponding to samples and columns corresponding to phenotypic variables. verbose			if TRUE, print status messages and timing information as the object is constructed. meas			character vector containing either "all" or one or more of: "rcount", "ucount", "mrcount", "cov", "cov_sd", "mcov", "mcov_sd", or "FPKM".
+Default NULL. pData			optional data.frame with rows corresponding to samples and columns corresponding to phenotypic variables. verbose			if TRUE, print status messages and timing  Information as the object is constructed. meas			character vector containing either "all" or one or more of: "rcount", "ucount", "mrcount", "cov", "cov_sd", "mcov", "mcov_sd", or "FPKM".
 The resulting ballgown object will only contain the specified expression measurements, for the appropriate features.
 See vignette for which expression measurements are available for